brandonwkerns/lpt-matlab/README.md

 Input files are either .mat files or NetCDF (.nc).
+You can use any input, but need to write a preprocessor script to get it to the gridded file format.

 Output files are .txt, .mat, and .nc.

-The directories are organized as follows: config/		    	       		Configuration files. data/ data/CASE_LABEL/raw/			Where input .mat files are copied or linked. data/CASE_LABEL/interim/accumulated/	The intermediate rain accumulation data. data/CASE_LABEL/interim/filtered/	The intermediate filtered rain accumulation data. data/CASE_LABEL/processed/objects/	The processed LPT objects, e.g., "shapshots". data/CASE_LABEL/processed/tracks/	The processed LPT tracks. plots/CASE_LABEL/			Where plots get stored. src/					Matlab source code.
+The directories are organized as follows: config/		    	       		Configuration files. data/ data/CASE_LABEL/raw/			Where input files are copied or linked. data/CASE_LABEL/interim/accumulated/	The intermediate rain accumulation data. data/CASE_LABEL/interim/filtered/	The intermediate filtered rain accumulation data. data/CASE_LABEL/processed/objects/	The processed LPT objects, e.g., "shapshots". data/CASE_LABEL/processed/tracks/	The processed LPT tracks. plots/CASE_LABEL/			Where plots get stored. src/					Matlab source code.
+Organized as follows: src/preprocess/ src/track/ src/classify/ src/mask/

 #############################################################################################

 Here are the steps to run LPT.
 Recommend doing it for TRMM 3B42 (TMPA) data first.
 Run the scripts while inside of the "src" directory.

+!!!
+To run Matlab in the background, especially with multiple instances in parallal, this seems to work best:

+matlab -nodisplay -singleCompThread -r "try, connect_time_clusters; end, quit" > log.2006 < /dev/null &

+(This example is for the script  connect_time_clusters.m and log file log.2006.)
+!!!

 Hint for viewing multiple files at once in ncview:
 You may need to set "ulimit -n 4096" or similar to see all the files at once.